maddestlabs/tstorie/docs/index.md

 ⠀
 - Create a Markdown file in a GitHub Gist
 - Get the Gist ID
-- Load it directly in TStorie
+- Load it directly in t|Storie
 ⠀
 Perfect for:
 - Sharing stories